Triangle

 Contact time and study hours

-This is a full-time course running from 28 August 2024 to 4 July 2025.
+This is a full-time course running from end of August 2026 to early July 2027 (exact dates to be confirmed).
 You should expect to work full days when in university and on placement.

 Entry requirements